ccxt/ccxt/wiki/Manual.md

 - [Limit Orders](#limit-orders) – regular orders having an `amount` in base currency (how much you want to buy or sell) and a `price` in quote currency (for which price you want to buy or sell).
 - [Market Orders](#market-orders) – regular orders having an `amount` in base currency (how much you want to buy or sell)
   - [Market Buys](#market-buys) – some exchanges require market buy orders with an `amount` in quote currency (how much you want to spend for buying)
-- [Trigger Orders](#trigger-orders) – an advanced type of order used to wait for a certain condition on a market and then react automatically: when a `triggerPrice` is reached, the trigger order gets triggered and then a regular limit `price` or market price order is placed, that eventually results in entering a position or exiting a position
+- [Trigger Orders](#conditional-orders) aka *conditional orders* – an advanced type of order used to wait for a certain condition on a market and then react automatically: when a `triggerPrice` is reached, the trigger order gets triggered and then a regular limit `price` or market price order is placed, that eventually results in entering a position or exiting a position
 - [Stop Loss Orders](#stop-loss-orders) – almost the same as trigger orders, but used to close a position to stop further losses on that position: when the price reaches `triggerPrice` then the stop loss order is triggered that results in placing another regular limit or market order to close a position at a specific limit `price` or at market price (a position with a stop loss order attached to it).
 - [Take Profit Orders](#take-profit-orders) – a counterpart to stop loss orders, this type of order is used to close a position to take existing profits on that position: when the price reaches `triggerPrice` then the take profit order is triggered that results in placing another regular limit or market order to close a position at a specific limit `price` or at market price (a position with a take profit order attached to it).
 - [StopLoss And TakeProfit Orders Attached To A Position](#stoploss-and-takeprofit-orders-attached-to-a-position) – advanced orders, consisting of three orders of types listed above: a regular limit or market order placed to enter a position with stop loss and/or take profit orders that will be placed upon opening that position and will be used to close that position later (when a stop loss is reached, it will close the position and will cancel its take profit counterpart, and vice versa, when a take profit is reached, it will close the position and will cancel its stop loss counterpart, these two counterparts are also known as "OCO orders – one cancels the other), apart from the `amount` (and `price` for the limit order) to open a position it will also require a `triggerPrice` for a stop loss order (with a limit `price` if it's a stop loss limit order) and/or a `triggerPrice` for a take profit order (with a limit `price` if it's a take profit limit order).